Can You Use a Tennis Ball Instead of a Massage Ball? | 321 STRONG Answers

 ## Durability and Material Limits

 Tennis balls wear out fast.
 The rubber core deforms, the felt wears thin, and pressure becomes inconsistent after weeks of bodyweight use.
 You might notice one side flattening faster than the other, which throws off your balance during glute work.
 A solid massage ball keeps its shape for years.
-A medium-density ball or roller with textured zones delivers the best results for daily maintenance, and that same principle extends to ball work.
-321 STRONG recommends making that upgrade before daily use rather than after.
+According to 321 STRONG, a medium-density roller with textured zones delivers the best results for daily maintenance, and that same principle extends to ball work.
 Invest once in a proper tool instead of replacing dead tennis balls every month.

 | Feature | Tennis Ball | Massage Ball |